turbomam/scoped-mapping/README.rst

 Note that GitHub uses a hyphen and PyPI uses an underscore

-Currently tested on a 32 GB MacBook Pro running Catalina.
+Currently tested on a 32GB MacBook Pro running Catalina.
 Requires the riot library from Apache Jena. ``make all`` uses homebrew for installing Jena, but does not install homebrew.
-This will probably run on other *nix systems but will require a system dependednt installation of Jena.
+This will probably run on other 'nix systems but will require a system dependent installation of Jena.